alechenninger/blog/posts/stay_calm_stop_mocking.md

 *productive*.](https://originalcontentbooks.com/blog/organize-things-to-get-more-done) I feel all cozy inside just thinking about it.

-Perhaps you a recall of tinge of satisfaction you've added yet another subpackage inside your Java project?
+Perhaps you a recall of tinge of satisfaction when you've added yet another subpackage inside your Java project?

 "Unit" tests–sometimes called "component" tests–in the ontology of testing, isolate a unit of code to ensure it functions correctly.
 We often contrast these with "integration" tests (confusingly,